Where Are the Highest Paid Nurses? 10 Highest Paying Countries for Nurses

 The Swiss Red Cross oversees all credentials for foreign nurses.
 While there is a considerable shortage of nurses in Switzerland, a requirement for all applicants is they must fluently speak one of the national languages (Italian, French, and/or German).
 There is absolutely no exception to this.
 While some hospitals in Switzerland will state that English is acceptable for employment in the hospital, it is not acceptable to the governing board.
 Ultimately, it is the governing board that determines if your application and visa are accepted.

-The cost for evaluation of credentials in hopes of gaining certification is roughly $620 USD (as of 2019) and can take several months to occur.
+The cost for evaluation of credentials in hopes of gaining certification is roughly $648 USD and can take several months to occur.
+The first step is to complete the pre-check process, which acts as a compulsory application and checklist.
 Furthermore, all applicants must pass an examination in one of the three aforementioned languages depending on the part of Switzerland for employment.

 Additionally, all nurses are required to take additional courses toward a six-month apprenticeship.
 This is a paid position but lower than the typical nurse’s salary.